lkuper/CSE290Q-2019-09/course-overview.md

 ## A few essential details about the course

   - 5-unit graduate seminar course (i.e., a course where we read, present, and discuss research papers)
+  - Satisfies the [breadth requirement](https://www.soe.ucsc.edu/departments/computer-science-and-engineering/graduate/breadth-requirements) in the "Software Engineering and Programming Languages" category for the UCSC CS MS and Ph.D. programs
   - Class meets Mondays, Wednesdays, and Fridays, 2:40-3:45pm, Engineering 2, Room 192
   - No final exam, although you should save the time slot (8-11am on Thursday, December 12) for a social event
   - Course web page: <http://composition.al/CMPS290Q-2019-09/>